r3-os/r3/doc/guidelines.md

   Example: If no startup hooks are defined, the compiler will simply remove the startup hook initialization loop because it can figure out that `STARTUP_HOOKS` has no elements.

-- If the usage of such features can be detected statically in a configuration macro (e.g., `constance::build!`), the macro should control the type choices based on that.
+- If the usage of such features can be detected statically in a configuration macro (e.g., `r3::build!`), the macro should control the type choices based on that.

   Examples:

-  - `constance_portkit::tickful::TickfulState` (used by timer drivers) chooses the optimal algorithm based on parameters.
+  - `r3_portkit::tickful::TickfulState` (used by timer drivers) chooses the optimal algorithm based on parameters.

   - Kernel objects are defined statically and their control blocks are stored in static arrays.